HugoMatilla/Effective-JAVA-Summary/README.md

 For classes that group static methods and static fields.
 Used for example to:
 * Group related methods on primitive values or arrays.
-* Group static methods, including factory methods, for objects tha implement a particular interface.
+* Group static methods, including factory methods, for objects that implement a particular interface.
 * Group methods on a final class instead of extending the class.

 **_Include a private constructor_**